FrogboyMV/Health/README.md

 * Create Skills and Items that damage multiple forms of Health HP.
 * Customize your actor's battle status window and enemy visual Health gauges.
 * Customize the standard Status window to show each actor's Health HP.
-* Integration with FROG Race Core
+* Integration with FROG Race Core.
+* Configure Health HP to deplete normal HP, MP or a different Health HP if it falls into the negative.

 ## How to Use